VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VATSAL_GUIDE.md

 - Professional acknowledgments: "Processing...", "On it"

 ### 2. **Contextual Awareness**
-VATSAL remembers your interactions and provides context-aware responses:
+BOI remembers your interactions and provides context-aware responses:
 - Maintains conversation history
 - Remembers recent commands and preferences
 - Provides relevant follow-up suggestions
 - Understands the flow of your work

 ### 3. **Proactive Assistance**
-VATSAL doesn't just wait for commands - it actively helps you:
+BOI doesn't just wait for commands - it actively helps you:
 - Time-based suggestions (morning briefings, evening summaries)
 - Context-aware recommendations
 - Productivity insights
 - Workflow optimization tips

 ### 4. **Natural Conversation**
-Talk to VATSAL like you would a human assistant:
+Talk to BOI like you would a human assistant:
 - Natural language understanding
 - Conversational responses
 - Follow-up questions and clarifications